Jithma-Wickramarachchi/library-management-system/README.md

-# 📚 Library Management System
+# 📚 Library Management System | Book Microservice
  This is a personal project which I use to sharp my practice of the full stack development.

  Technologies : Spring Boot, Spring JPA